rlucente-se-jboss/qemu-aarch64/README.md

 ## Install QEMU
 Clone this repository to your local host.
 You'll need to install QEMU.
-Once installed, QEMU will place firmware files in `/usr/local/share/qemu` with `.fd` extensions.
+Once installed, QEMU will place firmware files with `.fd` extensions in system-specific locations shown below:

+* Fedora 33: /usr/share/edk2/aarch64/
+* RHEL 8: /opt/qemu-5.2.0/share/qemu/
+* OSX: /usr/local/share/qemu/

+Make sure to adjust the `demo.conf` settings appropriately as described below.

 ### Install QEMU on Fedora
 To install QEMU on Fedora simply use: